ChopkinsAtMethod/tarote/README.md

-# **AI Tarot Reading App**
+# **Tarote (working name)**

-Welcome to the **AI Tarot Reading App**, a modern tool that combines the mystical world of Tarot with the cutting-edge capabilities of AI to generate insightful, dynamic, and humorous readings.
+Welcome to the **AI Tarot Reading App**, an app that combines the mystical world of Tarot with the cutting-edge capabilities of AI to generate insightful, dynamic, and (hopefully) fun readings.

 ---